Do mixed states exhibit deep thermalisation?: Connection to the Scrooge Ensemble

 The above integral factorises since $U_A\ket{\tilde{\chi}_{z,l}}\bra{\tilde{\chi}_{z,l}}U_A^\dagger$ is statistically independent of $U$ in the limit of $D_B\rightarrow\infty$ (see proof in Sec.~I).
 In addition, $U_A\ket{\tilde{\chi}_{z,l}}$ is identically distributed to $\ket{\tilde{\zeta}_{z,l}}:=\left(\mathbb{I}_{D_A}\otimes\bra{z_B}\right)V\ket{l}$, where $V\sim\text{Haar}(D_{AB})$.
 This gives

 where the intermediate equalities hold modulo an ordering of the tensor products.
-The integral in the right of the first line of Eq.~\eqref{eq:moments-step5} is absorbed by a normalisation constant $\mathcal{N}$, which can be evaluated by taking the trace of the numerator in the last line of Eq.~\eqref{eq:moments-step5}.
-Since $\mathcal{E}_U$ forms an exact state $t$-design over $\mathbb{C}^{D_{XA}}$, the integral $\int_{U\sim \text{Haar}(D_{AB})}$ in Eq.~\eqref{eq:moments-step2} can be replaced with the integral $\int d\psi_{\text{Haar}(D_{XA})}$ (see Sec.~VI of Supp.
-Matt. of~\cite{ho2022exact} for a detailed justification) and $\psi_z$ with $\psi$, which gives us
+The integral in the right of the first line of Eq.~\ref{eq:moments-step5} is absorbed by a normalisation constant $\mathcal{N}$, which can be evaluated by taking the trace of the numerator in the last line of Eq.~\ref{eq:moments-step5}.
+Since $\mathcal{E}_U$ forms an exact state $t$-design over $\mathbb{C}^{D_{XA}}$, the integral $\int_{U\sim \text{Haar}(D_{AB})}$ in Eq.~\ref{eq:moments-step2} can be replaced with the integral $\int d\psi_{\text{Haar}(D_{XA})}$ (see Ref.~\cite{ho2022exact} for a detailed justification) and $\psi_z$ with $\psi$, which gives us

-which is Eq.~\eqref{eq:eref-scrooge-res} of the main text.
+which is Eq.~\ref{eq:eref-scrooge-res} of the main text.